In this article:

 How to Conduct a Large Group Hackathon:

-Hackathons are great for tech-driven teams but can be adapted for any industry.
+Hackathons are great for tech-driven teams but can be adapted for any industry that wants team building training.
 Divide your large group into smaller teams of 4-6 people.
 Provide a problem or challenge relevant to your company and give the teams a few hours to brainstorm solutions, whether it’s developing new product features, improving internal processes, or creating marketing campaigns.
 At the end of the hackathon, each team presents their solution to a panel of judges or the whole group.
 Make sure to provide clear objectives and timelines, and offer prizes for the best solutions.

 6. Human Knot Challenge